ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 --- abstract

-The Transport Services (TAPS) system enables applications to use transport protocols flexibly for network communication and defines a protocol-independent TAPS Application Programming Interface (API) that is based on an asynchronous, event-driven interaction pattern.
+The Transport Services system enables applications to use transport protocols flexibly for network communication and defines a protocol-independent Transport Services Application Programming Interface (API) that is based on an asynchronous, event-driven interaction pattern.
 This document serves as a guide to implementation on how to build such a system.

 --- middle